policeb00th/Cowin/README.md

 West Delhi                       142
 ```

-Now take the ID to your respective district, and edit it in the Main.py code to get vaccines for your district.
+Now take the ID to your respective district, and edit line 13 in Main.py to get vaccines for your district.
 Run Main.py to get vaccine details in your district till the next five weeks.

 ### **Some variables you can edit to get different results in Main.py**